View Robert Williamson's Obituary on TheDay.com and share memories

 |

-Noank - Robert Edward Williamson Sr, 88, of Noank, beloved husband of the late Sadie J. Williamson, entered into eternal rest Thursday, Mar.
-28, 2019.
-He was born in Bridgehampton, N.Y.; The son of the late Eleazar and Alverta (White) Williamson.
+Noank -Chief Petty Officer, USN (Ret) Robert E. Williamson Sr., age 88, of Noank, CT entered eternal rest Thursday, March 28, 2019.
+He was born on Oct.
+7, 1930 in Bridgehampton, Long Island, NY, the youngest child of the late Eleazar and Alverta White Williamson.
+Robert was predeceased by his wife of 50 years, Sadie Jeraldine Williamson.

+Robert leaves to cherish his memory and carry on his legacy a loving family; one son and four daughters, Robert E. Williamson Jr. (Christi), Valerie Peckingham (Jim), Dolores Jones (D. Earl), Patricia Burrell (Louis Sr.), and Marilyn Taylor; 12 grandchildren, one great-grandson, and his companion Susan Sumner.

+Robert, also affectionately known as Willie, Bob, Pop's, Eddie, retired as a chief Yeoman USN (E7) in 1975 after 24 years.
+Robert ended his Naval career teaching Sub School, but he also spent 17 years underwater in Submarines, including a stint on the USS Skate.
+Post Navy, Robert took his talent to General Dynamics, Electric Boat Division.
+He started as a Data Systems Analyst, working in support of Trident Nuclear Design.
+Always a leader, Robert eventually worked his way into a supervisory position and retired in 1988, as a Senior Engineering Assistant.
+In addition, while at EB, he also attained an associate degree in Data Management from Johnson and Wales College in Providence, R.I.
+Robert was very active in Masonry starting as a member of Jeptha Lodge in 1957.
+He went on to many roles in many houses: Past Master Jeptha Lodge #11, Grand Inspector General-New Haven Consistory #7, (33 Degree), African Lodge #459 F.A.M.,Boston, MA and Past Grand Master-Most Worshipful Prince Hall Grand Lodge of Connecticut.

+He was an avid sports fan, long time scratch bowler and Jazz fan, He had a love of cars - specifically Cadillacs.
+There were times where you could identify the year by the color of the Cadillac in the photo.
+After retirement from the EB, he settled in Noank, where he resided until his last days.

-A celebration of his life will be held at 10:30 a.m. on Saturday at Noank Baptist Church, 18 Cathedral Heights, Noank.
-Interment will follow with military honors in the Noank Valley Cemetery.
-Visiting hours will be held from 6 to 8 p.m on Friday at the church.
-Funeral Arrangements are entrusted to the Lester Gee Funeral Home, 108 Blinman Street, New London.
+Funeral services will be 10:30 a.m.
+Saturday, April 6, at Noank Baptist Church, 18 Catherdral Heights, Noank, CT.
+Viewing hours are 6 to 7 p.m.
+Friday, April 5, at the Church.
+Masonic Ceremony (Open to all) at 7 p.m.
+Arrangements are entrusted to the Lester Gee Funeral Home of New London.